 Sarai at Toria's uniquely designed accommodation is situated on a beautiful riverside site, close to Khajuraho and Panna National Park in Madhya Pradesh.
-This comfortable but earth-friendly small retreat is family run and offers and home from home environment.
+This comfortable but earth-friendly small retreat is owner run and offers a home from home environment.

 The Sarai at Toria is located only half an hour’s drive from Khajuraho.
 It lies on the banks of the River Ken, less than two kilometres from the entrance to the Panna Tiger Reserve at Madla.
 Khajuraho is well connected to major cities by road, rail and air.

 The lodge is just off the Jhansi-Satna national highway, a regular tourist route to and from other destinations such as Agra, Varanasi, Gwalior, Jhansi, Orchha and the Bandhavgarh Tiger Reserve.
 The site is in the heart of the Bundelkhand region of Madhya Pradesh, so they are conveniently placed as a base from which to visit the rarely explored, but exceedingly rich, cultural sites of the Chandela Rajput period.

 The Sarai at Toria comprises eight independent cottage rooms, each having attached bathrooms, verandas and private courtyards.
 Four of the cottages are especially suitable for families, as they have included tucked-away mezzanine bed spaces that are great for children.
 The spacious cottages, fabricated in mud, with thatched roofs, are designed by Eugene Pandala, an Indian architect known for his nature friendly designs.